-- 1. Candidate consults with his or her academic advisor to determine eligibility for credit options, including concurrent enrollment. - Candidate writes letter to the Dean in care of the academic advisor.
-Letter must include the specific request and any documentation required to assist in determining whether the request can be approved.
-The appropriate Southwest form must accompany the letter. - The advisor, dean and other graduate faculty review the request and either accept or deny the request.
+- 1. Candidate consults with his or her graduate program advisor to determine eligibility for credit options, including concurrent enrollment. - 2.
+Candidate completes appropriate USW forms, a written request, and any documentation required to assist in determining whether the request can be approved.
+These documents must be delivered to the graduate program advisor. - 3.
+The advisor, dean and/or other graduate faculty review the request and either accept or deny the request.
 Form is completed and copy placed in candidate's permanent file in the Graduate Records Office. - 4.
 Academic advisor or Dean contacts the candidate with a decision.
 Copies are sent to the Registrar, Provost, Dean of the School of Education (SOE), and to the candidate's permanent file in the Graduate Records Office.